What is happening here?

 Mathematics of intelligence

-Complexity theory, information geometry, topology, and related mathematics applied to characterise the structure and limits of learning and inference.
+Complexity theory, information geometry, and topology applied to the structure and limits of learning and inference.
+Open question: what geometric structure a model family needs for learning inside it to be tractable.

 Physics of computation